brothaman-org/brothaman/mkdocs/specifications/bro-activator.md

     * `run` - sources the env file and launches `podman unshare bro-helper --pid "${TARGET_PID}" -- /lib/systemd/systemd-socket-proxyd …`.
   * The generated service now references this helper script instead of embedding bash loops directly in systemd unit properties.
 This keeps the unit readable, eliminates quoting pitfalls, and makes it easier to evolve the orchestration logic.
 * The created systemd units are placed in the appropriate XDG paths for systemd user services and quadlets under `~/.config/systemd/user/`.
+* When executing `--remove`, the script simply deletes the activator socket/service/helper paths (matching any provided `--service-name`) and skips quadlet validation or modification so that clean-up works even if the container has already been removed.
 * Before writing any activator units, the script checks if the target socket or service files already exist (after factoring in `--service-name`, when provided).
 It aborts with an error when collisions are detected so that existing activators are not silently overwritten.
 * The `bro-activator` script can be extended in the future to support additional features as needed.
 * The `bro-activator` script is intended to be used by system administrators and unprivileged users to create socket-activated container services in a standardized and efficient manner.